abhishek0988/abhishek0988.github.io/README.md

 ## Development

-In the root directory, run the following to run the Jekyll server and have it watch for changes.
+1) Install Jekyll using Bundler.
+See instructions [here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-2-install-jekyll-using-bundler).

-    $ jekyll build --watch
+2) In the root directory, run the following to run the Jekyll server and have it watch for changes.

-    $ jekyll serve
+    $ bundle exec jekyll serve